Check If a Variable Exists in Bash Using If Statement

 EXPLANATION

-Here, the -z operator is used to check if the defined variable is empty.
+Here, the -z operator is used to check if the defined number variable is empty.
 If the variable is empty, it will execute that the variable does not exist.
 Otherwise, it will execute that the variable exists.

 Now, run the script. checking if a variable exists in bash if statement using -z operator You can notice that the variable exists.